 Is there any support available for patient and public involvement (PPI) in the development of my application?

 Yes, your local Research Design Service may be available, or alternatively, you can contact the SPCR Patient and Public Involvement and Engagement Manager (Esther van Vliet, email@example.com) to discuss the development of your PPI plans.
-Guidelines can be found in the PPI section of the SPCR website under resources for researcher.
+Each member also has a PPI lead in place who might be able to support you.
+Additional guidelines can be found in the PPI section of the SPCR website under resources for researcher.

 What are the start dates for the fellowships?